Roxanne Dryden-Edwards, MD

 - Find a local Doctor in your town

 How common is bullying?

-Some statistics on bullying include that some research has found almost 30% of students from grades six through 10 have either been a bully or the victim of bullying, and about half of high school students acknowledge having bullied other students in the past year.
-Research on cyber bullying indicates that anywhere from about 16% in the past year to nearly 75% in their lifetime of people have been the victim of this form of harassment.
+Some statistics on bullying suggest that 28% of students from grades six through 12 have been victim of bullying, 30% of high school students acknowledge having bullied other students.
 Most victims of cyber bullying have also been victims of school bullying.

 Studies show that teachers often underestimate how much bullying is occurring at their school since they only see about 4% of bullying incidents that occur.
 Further, victims of bullying only report it to school adults one-third of the time, usually when the bullying is being suffered repeatedly or has caused injury.
 Parents tend to be aware their child is being bullied only about half the time.

-More than 40% of workers in the United States are thought to have been bullied in the workplace, and more than 90% of working women are estimated to believe they have been undermined by another woman at some time in their careers.
-It is unclear, however, how much of that perception may be the result of the stereotype that female supervisors should be more nurturing toward their employees compared to their male counterparts.
+More than 40% of workers in the United States are thought to have been bullied in the workplace.
+More than 90% of working women are estimated to believe they have been undermined by another woman at some time in their careers.
+However, due to the stereotype that women should be more nurturing, a woman may perceive normal supervision from another woman undermining.